-We reserve the right to change fees and other costs, subject to any limitations under the Fund constitution and applicable law.
+We reserve the right to change fees and other costs, subject to any limitations under the Fund's Constitution and applicable law.
 We will give investors 30 days' notice prior to increase in any fees.

-The Fund's constitution provides for various fees, specifically an application fee and withdrawal fee which we do not currently recover from the Fund.
+The Fund's Constitution provides for various fees, specifically an application fee and withdrawal fee which we do not currently recover from the Fund.